 Best Coffee Storage on the Market

 – Coffeevac – Vacuum Sealed Storage Container: This airtight container allows you to remove excess air by pushing a button.
-It holds about 1 pound of coffee beans and is great for long-term storage in the freezer.
+It holds about 1 pound of coffee beans and is ideal for long-term storage in the freezer.

-– Fellow Atmos Vacuum Coffee Canister: This is the best vacuum-sealed coffee canister.
+– Fellow Atmos Vacuum Coffee Canister: This is considered the best vacuum-sealed coffee canister.
 It requires manual twisting to activate the vacuum seal and holds about 12-14 ounces of coffee beans.
 It is perfect for preserving expensive specialty coffee.

 Honorable Mentions